FILM REVIEWS:

 All hell breaks loose when his wife shows up unannounced and unknowingly at one bar where Alex is performing.
 She is aghast that their personal life is on display in Alex’s material, though some sensitive parts move her.
 This is the point where the film gets more serious, and one realises that what has occurred before is just the set-up.

 The unexpected arrival of the wife at Alex’s performance is cliched territory in relationship films.
 But according to Arnett, this actually happened, though it seems so unlikely.
-Arnett also talked about how he pursued the material for the film finally made.
+Arnett also talked about how he pursued the material for the film that was finally made.

 The couple needs to figure out how to live apart, raise their two boys, and maintain friendships and identities.